Agnin

 Agnin ([aɲɛ̃]) is a commune in the Isère department in the Auvergne-Rhône-Alpes region of south-eastern France.

-The inhabitants of the commune are known as Agnitaires

 The commune has been awarded one flower by the National Council of Towns and Villages in Bloom in the Competition of cities and villages in Bloom.

 Geography

 Agnin is located some 25 km south of Vienne and 5 km north-east of Saint-Rambert-d'Albon.
 It can be accessed by the road D519 from near Chanas in the west passing through the southern part of the commune and continuing to Bouge-Chambalud.
 Parallel to this road in the north of the commune is the D51 road from Salaise-sur-Sanne in the west passing through the commune and the village and continuing to Anjou in the east.
 The D131 also comes from the Ville-sous-Anjou in the north joining the D51 west of the village.
 The Route de Bouge connects the village to the D519 in the south of the commune.
 The commune is mostly farmland with significant areas of housing in the north and some small areas of forest in the south.